CyberCoral/DiscordChatExporter/Readme.md

 ## Terms of use<sup>[[-Not political, mentions of Ukraine, the Russo-Ukrainian war or similar have been deleted from this file and are replaced by this message.-,you can see my (CyberCoral's) opinion on the matter here.]](https://github.com/CyberCoral/DiscordChatExporter/edit/master/Readme.md#L14)</sup>

--Not political, mentions of Ukraine, the Russo-Ukrainian war or similar have been deleted from this file.- Follow Github's community guidelines and Github's Terms of Service, which the original repo -and author(s)- forgot they existed.
+-Not political, mentions of Ukraine, the Russo-Ukrainian war or similar have been deleted from this file and are replaced by this message.-
+Follow Github's community guidelines and Github's Terms of Service, which the original repo -and author(s)- forgot they existed.

 Link to them here: